qzg/all_astra_apis/README.md

 9. In the root of this project, run `npm test` to exercise all the APIs.

 ### Prerequisites
-This requires a recent version of Node.js; I was using v14.7 An Astra database (can be set up for free)
+* This requires a recent version of Node.js; I was using v14.7
+* You'll also need an Astra database (can be set up for free)